Close Menu

 “By Allah, he does not believe!
 By Allah, he does not believe!
 By Allah, he does not believe!
 The one whose neighbor does not feel safe from his evil” (Sahih Bukhari).

-In a simple principle—treat them how you’d want to be treated.
+In a simple principle, treat them how you’d want to be treated.
 Just think about it: would you like it if your neighbor constantly made noise, invaded your privacy, or caused unnecessary stress?
 Of course not!
-Islam tells us to be mindful of their space and ensure that living near us is a blessing, not a burden.
+Islam tells us to be mindful of our space and ensure that living near us is a blessing, not a burden.

 2. Sharing and Caring for them